ilwoolyu/LocalGyrificationIndex/README.md

 * Note 1: It would be useful if do some smoothing on "outer_hull_corr.vtk" since it's very rough mesh since isosurface does not provide smooth mesh.
 * Note 2: Since the outputs of klaplace consume a huge disk space, it is recommended to delete all but "outer_hull_corr.vtk".<br />
 #### Local gyrification index
-The following command line gives local gyrification index per vertex in "output.lgi.map.316.txt"
+The following command line gives local gyrification index per vertex in "output.lgi.map.316.txt":
 ```
 Gyrification -i input.vtk -o output --outer outer_hull_corr.vtk -s output.scurve -g output.gcurve -m 316 --speed 0.2
 ```
 More technical details (theory, parameter choice, etc.) can be found in [1,2].<br />
 * Note 1: If a population area is known, --poulationArea [area] will adjust the area size of "-m" with respect to the input surface area.
-* Note 2: -t [area] will create different lgi measurements in a given interval; e.g., for -t 100 -m 300, it will give lgi at 100, 200, and 300.
+* Note 2: -t [area] will create different lgi measurements in a given interval of area; e.g., -t 100 -m 300 will give lgi at area of 100, 200, and 300 mm^2.
 ## Dependency
 * <a href="https://github.com/ilwoolyu/MeshLib">MeshLib (general mesh processing)</a><br />
 * <a href="https://github.com/ilwoolyu/SlicerExecutionModel">SlicerExecutionModel (CLI)</a>

 ## Required Components
-* <a href="https://github.com/ilwoolyu/SlicerExecutionModel">curve extraction (sulcal/gyral curves)</a>
+* <a href="https://github.com/ilwoolyu/SlicerExecutionModel">CurveExtraction (sulcal/gyral curves)</a>
 * <a href="https://github.com/ilwoolyu/klaplace">klaplace (outer hull correspondence)</a>
 * <a href="https://surfer.nmr.mgh.harvard.edu/">FreeSurfer (voxelization of the surfaces)</a>
 * <a href="https://www.mathworks.com/products/matlab.html">MATLAB (initial outer hull creation)</a>